mxpaspa/currency-converter-cli-localdb/readme.md

 #### 1. Install Node.js [HERE](https://nodejs.org/en/download/).
 #### 2. Open your terminal.
 #### 3. Type: `npm install -g converter-cli`.
-#### 4. Wait for NPM to install this package on your computer.
+#### 4. Wait for NPM to install the package on your computer.
-#### 5. You can now access converter-cli from anywhere in your terminal by entering:
+#### 5. You can now access the converter-cli help doc from anywhere in your terminal by entering:

 ```
-converter
+converter help
 ```

 ## Usage